maliput/maliput_infrastructure/README.md

 ## Prerequisites

 * To get all necessary tools and repos files, clone this repo locally.
+Tools require Python 3.5 or superior.

 * To pull private repositories, the current user default SSH keys will be used (and thus assumed as both necessary and sufficient for the purpose).